Guidon Games

-Guidon Games produced board games and rulebooks for wargaming with miniatures, and in doing so influenced Tactical Studies Rules (later TSR, Inc.), the publisher of Dungeons & Dragons.
-The Guidon Games publishing imprint was the property of Lowrys Hobbies (later Lowry Enterprises), a mail-order business owned by Don and Julie Lowry.
-About a dozen titles were released under the imprint from 1971 to 1973.
+Guidon Games (1970–1973) was a game manufacturer that produced board games and rules for wargaming with military miniatures.
+The company is notable for its association with Gary Gygax, and its decision not to publish Gygax's co-creation and subsequent bestselling game Dungeons & Dragons.

 History

 By the late 1960s the miniature wargaming hobby had grown large enough that there was a demand for rulebooks dedicated to a single historical period.
 Don Featherstone of the UK produced booklets for eight different periods in 1966.
 A few years later the Wargames Research Group began producing rulesets with an emphasis on historical accuracy.

+In 1970, Don Lowry and his wife Julie opened Lowry Hobbies in Belleville, Illinois, a suburb of St. Louis.
+It started as a mail-order business selling military miniatures to wargamers and wargame modelers.
+However, after some success selling Fast Rules, a set of WWII tank combat rules designed by Leon Tucker, Mike Reese and Gary Gygax of the LGTSA, Lowry founded Guidon Games and conceived the Wargaming with Miniatures series for which he recruited rulebook authors from the ranks of the International Federation of Wargamers (IFW).

-With this trend in mind Lowry conceived the Wargaming with Miniatures series for which he recruited rulebook authors from the ranks of the International Federation of Wargamers.
-Through the IFW Lowry met Gary Gygax, who served as series editor.
-Gygax began working for Guidon in 1970.
-Gygax and Jeff Perren's set of rules for medieval miniatures that had been published in the Castle & Crusade Society's The Domesday Book resulted in Gygax being hired by Guidon Games to develop their "Wargaming with Miniatures" series of games.
+Through the IFW, Lowry met Gary Gygax, who at the time was unemployed and living in nearby Lake Geneva, Wisconsin.
+Lowry hired Gygax in 1970 to develop the "Wargaming with Miniatures" series of games.
 Gygax also co-authored the first title in the series, Chainmail, which became Guidon's best seller.
 The series came to include games and books by Lou Zocchi, Tom Wham, and Dave Arneson.
-Other notable titles in the series are Tractics, one of the first published games to make use of the 20-sided die, and Don't Give Up The Ship!, the first collaboration between Gygax and Arneson, the co-creators of Dungeons & Dragons.
+Other notable titles in the series were Tractics, one of the first published games to make use of 20-sided dice, and Don't Give Up The Ship!, the first collaboration between Gygax and Arneson, who would later co-create Dungeons & Dragons.

-Guidon also produced Avalon Hill style board wargames, as well as supplements designed to be used with existing Avalon Hill board games.
-Avalon Hill later republished Alexander the Great, one of Guidon's stand-alone games, while TSR republished Fight in the Skies.

-Guidon was a small publisher, and print runs were never more than a few thousand.
-Lowry apparently failed to recognize the potential of Dungeons & Dragons, prompting Gygax to found TSR.
-Gygax made the following recollection about the company in 2004: